College Life

 http://www.clark.edu/campus-life/student-life/ascc/activities-programming-board.php

-With the motto, “We run the fun!” this five-member group is charged with the creation of a comprehensive events calendar to include awareness, cultural, educational, family, and social events for Clark students.
-Hosting 40+ events each year, including the annual Spring Thing event, it is easy to find an opportunity to relax, learn, and connect at Clark.
+With the motto, “We run the fun!”
+APB is charged with the creation of a comprehensive events calendar to include awareness, cultural, educational, family, and social events for Clark students.
+Hosting many events througout the year, including the annual Spring Fest event, it is easy to find an opportunity to relax, learn, and connect at Clark.
 To find out more about upcoming events visit our online events calendar.

 Student Publications